slexisvn/query_engine/docs/04-execution/31-vectorized-execution.md

 The first gate is only a shape test. [`isVectorizableExpr`](../../src/execution/wasm-expr-eval.ts) accepts a numeric column reference, a numeric literal, `+ - * /` over two such operands, or unary minus, and knows nothing about whether a kernel exists to run them.

-The second gate is the one that stops everything. `wasmMinChunkSize` is 4,096 — twice the chunk size — and a chunk arriving from storage is at most 2,048 rows, so an ordinary query never reaches the kernel lookup at all.
+For default-size storage chunks, the second gate prevents lookup: `wasmMinChunkSize` is 4,096, while those chunks hold at most 2,048 rows.
+Derived chunks or changed settings can have different sizes.
+Chapter 54 measures this gate for one concrete projection.

-The kernel check is a third gate, one level further down. [`evalVectorized`](../../src/execution/wasm-expr-eval.ts) opens with `if (dispatch.kernels.size === 0) return null;`, and that table stays empty until `enableWasm()` registers the compiled module — which only the CLI calls.
-So even a chunk large enough to pass the size gate returns nothing in library use.
-Chapter 54 returns to this.
+The kernel check is a third gate, one level further down. [`evalVectorized`](../../src/execution/wasm-expr-eval.ts) opens with `if (dispatch.kernels.size === 0) return null;`, and that table stays empty until kernels are registered.
+The CLI calls `enableWasm()` during startup; library users can call it explicitly.
+A sufficiently large chunk still needs a registered kernel for the operation and type.

 ## In the code